gnieboer/tsp-redesign/pages/account-basics/troubleshoot-login-errors.md

 This is especially important if you work in a secure environment that doesn’t allow access to personal email or electronic devices.
 **When you add an email or phone number, avoid closing or navigating away from the browser window.**

-If you need to log into your email to retrieve the validation code, open a new tab or window to do so.
+If you need to log in to your email to retrieve the validation code, open a new tab or window to do so.

-You must be logged into My Account in order to enter the validation code.
+You must be logged in to My Account in order to enter the validation code.
 You have one hour to use the validation code, but My Account will automatically log you out after ten minutes of inactivity.
 If you do need to navigate away from My Account or get logged out before you complete the validation process, you can use the link you receive with the validation code to log in again and complete the validation process.

 **Consider validating two email addresses and a phone number.**
-When you log into My Account, you will see a prompt to choose the contact method you want to use to receive your login verification code.
+When you log in to My Account, you will see a prompt to choose the contact method you want to use to receive your login verification code.
 By validating multiple contact methods, you have more flexibility in how to access your account.

 **Make sure your contact method is secure.**
 Your account is only as secure as your login credentials.
 Make sure you enable any additional security features, such as two-step authentication and passcodes, on your email accounts and devices.